shumwaymark/sentinelcam/README.rst

 Beyond simple object detection and tracking, some inference tasks can be pushed out to the edge where appropriate and helpful.
-Applying more sophisticated models across a sampling of incoming frames could help determine whether a motion event should be prioritized for closer analysis by the *sentinel*.
+Applying more sophisticated models across a sampling of incoming frames could help determine whether a motion event should be prioritized for closer analysis by the **sentinel**.

 Additional performance gains can be achieved here by equipping selected outpost nodes with a coprocessor, such as the Google Coral USB Accelerator or Intel Neural Compute Stick.
 Proper hardware provisioning can allow for running facial and vehicle recognition models directly on the camera node.
-When focused on an entry into the house, any face immediately recognized would not require engaging the *sentinel* for further analysis.
+When focused on an entry into the house, any face immediately recognized would not require engaging the **sentinel** for further analysis.

 Essentially, this could enable a camera to provide data in real time for discerning between expected/routine events and unexpected/new activity deserving of a closer look.

-  *Noteworthy that as of right now, there are a couple of new commercially available kick-starter driven "AI-included" camera solutions which should fit right into this framework as the eyes for an Outpost*

-The reality check, is that this design asks a lot of a *bare bones* Raspberry Pi 4B.
-To successfully hit performance and design goals, the current implementation could benefit from more CPU.
-There are a numnber of contributing, and often, interrleated reasons for this.
+  Support for using an OAK camera from *Luxonis* as the primary data collection device has recently been incorparated into the **Outpost**.
+These devices are an *AI-included* camera with an on-board VPU co-processor.

+  The ``DepthAI`` software libarues provide for model upload and customizable pipelines.
+The prototype definition provided here produces the following outputs from the camera.

+  1. MobileNet object detection on every frame
+  2. The 640x360 RGB image data ready for OpenCV and passed into the **imagnode** pipeline as the main camera source
+  3. The same image data as an JPEG encoded frame, ready for publication to the **camwatcher**

+  The **Outpost** can succesfully consume, and deliver to the **camwatcher** for storage, all three of the above, at 30 frames/second.
+If desired, the ``SpyGlass`` could be employed as
+  a vehicle for supplemental analysis of an event in progress.
+See the ``deptai.yaml`` file.

 Data management
 ---------------